CorvidBuilds/Mantis-Xol/STL/readme.md

 Ducts A and B

-Hotend mount that matches your hotend
+Hotend mount of your choice

 Faceplate A and B

-Carriage that matches your hotend and probe
+Carriage that matches your hotend and probe of choice

+Extruder of your choice

 # FAQ: